 Keep looking for the customers who speak of the same needs.
 This will later help you define your

-Get in front of them, ideally in person, to start building a trusted relationship so you can follow the next steps
+Get in front of them, ideally in person, to start building a trusted relationship so you can later follow up and convert them into customers

 One way to do this is to treat them as though they already are customers